jamescottrill/ga-bq-pipeline/Readme.md

 4. Unlimited Custom Dimensions/Metrics - Free GA has a limit of 20 Custom Dimensions and 20 Custom Metrics, GA360 has a limit of 200, with this you can collect an unlimited number.
 That doesn't mean you have to, no-one likes confetti, but with large eCommerce it's very easy to hit 200.

 ## Before you start
 This isn't a perfect replica of GA Data.
 It doesn't include any filters, it doesn't include Google Ads details beyond the gclid, it only includes basic filters, it doesn't do content grouping if it's not sent in the hit, it doesn't do page timing, it doesn't do geolocation, it doesn't have channel grouping, it doesn't show the visit count… There's lots that this doesn't do.
 However, for slightly more advanced analytics, where hit level data is required, it's a pretty good approximation.

+This pipeline uses the Google Analytics Management API to get the fullVisitorId (hashed client Id).
+If you have more than 50,000 sessions per day, you will hit the standard API limit, so you'll need to request an increase.

 ## How to set it up
 Before you can start looking at the pipeline, you need to have the hit level data coming in.
 There are multiple ways you can achieve this, the way that I used is described in this blog by [Doug Hall](https://www.conversionworks.co.uk/blog/2019/06/14/custom-data-pipeline-to-bigquery-in-realtime/), which is based on a blog by [Simo Ahava](https://www.simoahava.com/analytics/automatically-fork-google-analytics-hits-snowplow/).